carlodavid012/100-Days-Of-ML-Code/README.md

 **Today's Progress** : Learned about convolutional neural networks which is used for image classification.

-**Thoughts** : CNN is quite difficult for me, there's a lot of maths and concepts that I encountered so I need to review them.
+**Thoughts** : CNN is quite difficult for me, there's a lot concept that I need to review again.
 **Link of work**: [Convolutional Neural Networks](https://www.youtube.com/watch?v=FTr3n7uBIuE&index=8&list=PL2-dafEMk2A7mu0bSksCGMJEmeddU_H4D)

 ## Day 23 : November 29, 2018